makman568/algofun/pq/hybridconsensus.md

 ```

 **Scope of Mitigation:**
-Sticky Envelopes do **not** restore VRF secrecy.
+Falcon Envelopes do **not** restore VRF secrecy.
 They ensure that an attacker cannot
 **impersonate** a node (authentication), but they cannot prevent an attacker from **silencing**
 a node (availability).